 Step-by-Step Guide to Applying

-Follow these steps to apply for a Schengen visa from the UAE:
+The steps to be followed to apply a Schengen visa in the UAE are as follows:

 Step 1: Choose the Main Destination Country

-• Identify the Main Destination: Determine where you will spend your time during your trip.
-This is the country whose embassy or consulate you will apply to.
+- Identify the Main Destination: Determine where you will spend your time during your trip.
+This is where you will apply to the embassy or consulate of this country.

 Step 2: Gather Required Documents